101 Things Every Homeowner Must Know

 Don’t file away the manuals and spare parts that came with your kitchen and bath fixtures.
 Instead, put them right where you’ll need them, in zip-top bags hung on hooks at the back walls of cabinets.

 With a big, cheap plastic tarp you can drag leaves, branches, or mulch around your yard.
-These homeowner association horror stories will make you cringe.

 Let paint dry, then cut the tape loose for a perfect edge